ndwarshuis/org-ml/readme-template.md

 (type (:prop1 value1 :prop2 value2 ...))
 ```

-The branches (also called containers) with the leaves come in three
+The branches with the leaves come in three
 broad types:
 - Recursive objects: objects that contain other objects
 - Object Containers: elements that contain other objects